Tattoo Apprenticeships: How To Get One? Are They Paid? How Do You Pick A Mentor? – Everything You Need To Know

 We have a few suggestions that will help you acquire a tattoo apprenticeship that will be most beneficial to you when you enter the industry as a professional.

-- Research the Trade – Prior to diving into being an artist, you should do significant research on the industry.
-Read all the books, magazines, web articles (weβve got you covered, there!), and case studies on everything from tattooing, to tattooing health and safety, to apprenticeship practices, to aftercare, etc..
+• Research the Trade – Prior to diving into being an artist, you should do significant research on the industry.
+Read all the books, magazines, web articles (we’ve got you covered, there!), and case studies on everything from tattooing, to tattooing health and safety, to apprenticeship practices, to aftercare, etc..
 Showing your potential mentor that you are not only interested in the industry but are well-versed in it demonstrates your dedication.

-- Put Together a Portfolio – If you are wanting to get into tattooing, that means you are likely an artist and have a sense of style for your work.
+• Put Together a Portfolio – If you are wanting to get into tattooing, that means you are likely an artist and have a sense of style for your work.
 Put together a collection of your best art pieces that will demonstrate your skill level with working with your hands.

-A tattoo apprentice portfolio is different from an artist portfolio.
-You should not, under any circumstances, showcase tattoos youβve already done on skin as this will deter someone from mentoring you.
-Your work should demonstrate a style that is consistent and would be applicable for tattooing.
-It should be in a three-ring binder with easy-to-flip pages. - Find a Licensed Mentor – When it comes to finding a mentor, you need to be flexible and persistent.
+• Find a Licensed Mentor – When it comes to finding a mentor, you need to be flexible and persistent.
 Sometimes you will have to move out of town to find someone willing to take you on for an apprenticeship.
 Your mentor should be licensed and have at least a decade or more of experience tattooing professionally.
 You should not seek out mentorship from someone new to the industry.

 When picking a mentor, you need to visit the shop in person and discuss your intentions.
-Jason of Swallows & Daggers says, βDon’t waste our time telling us how much you want it, how many years you have dreamed of it (especially if you are only 18), donβt tell us how βgood at itβ your friend/mom/baby momma thinks you would be.
+Jason of Swallows & Daggers says, “Don’t waste our time telling us how much you want it, how many years you have dreamed of it (especially if you are only 18), don’t tell us how “good at it” your friend/mom/baby momma thinks you would be.
 Talk is cheap, show us by doing, not saying.
-Most prospective mentors want someone who is a hard worker who is humble, not a deluded maniac who will talk a good game and then baulk when they are asked to mop, practice drawing hands, or do other unglamorous parts of their apprenticeship.β
+Most prospective mentors want someone who is a hard worker who is humble, not a deluded maniac who will talk a good game and then baulk when they are asked to mop, practice drawing hands, or do other unglamorous parts of their apprenticeship.”

 You should select someone who has mentored before, is eager to teach new people in the industry, and someone who will challenge you in the process, as well.
 Tattoo artists are generally very busy, so you will need to be persistent and follow up frequently to ensure you get the apprenticeship slot.

-You should also choose someone whoβs work you respect and whose style you could learn from or someone who has a tattoo art style that is similar to your own drawing style.
-Making sure you are a good fit with your mentor can help you not only develop your craft but could also lead to a connection that manifests in a job opportunity, down the line. - Stay Focused and Dedicated – You may have to do seemingly meaningless tasks, you may have to βjust watchβ for months, you may not be able to tattoo skin for a year, but continue to stay focused and dedicated to the training.
-Show up to your apprenticeship eager and ready to work, and take this as seriously as you would any other professional training.
+You should also choose someone who’s work you respect and whose style you could learn from or someone who has a tattoo art style that is similar to your own drawing style.
+Making sure you are a good fit with your mentor can help you not only develop your craft but could also lead to a connection that manifests in a job opportunity, down the line.

 Tattoo Equipment

-If youβre interested in getting familiar with tattooing equipment early, check out our guides on theΒ Best Tattoo Kits for BeginnersΒ andΒ Best Tattoo Machines for Beginners.
-We donβt recommend tattooing on anyoneβs skin without the guidance of an experienced mentor, but you can use high-quality practice skin to mimic the experience.
+If you’re interested in getting familiar with tattooing equipment early, check out our guides on the Best Tattoo Kits for Beginners and Best Tattoo Machines for Beginners.
+We don’t recommend tattooing on anyone’s skin without the guidance of an experienced mentor, but you can use high-quality practice skin to mimic the experience.

 Are There Other Costs?